4 Cooperative Agents

 Opponent shaping: reinforcement learning against a learning opponent

 If you were to assume that the other agent is also a learning agent, this changes things.
-This is likely intuitive to anyone who has trained a puppy or interacted with children - when you interact with an agent that develops quickly, you have to consider not only the immediate consequences of the interaction but also what the other party will learn from it and how it will change their future behavior.
+This is likely intuitive to anyone who has trained a puppy or interacted with children - when you interact with an agent that develops quickly, you have to consider not only the immediate consequences of the interaction but also what the other party will learn from it and how it will change their future behaviour.

 In our Bach or Stravinsky game, consider a strategic player that has a preference for the Stravinsky concert.
 Knowing that their opponent is a reinforcement learning agent, this player might reason that if they only ever play Stravinsky their opponent will never experience a reward for playing Bach.
 This changes the observed payoff matrix to look like this: